Bill Birch

-Sir William Francis Birch (born 9 April 1934), usually known as Bill Birch, is a New Zealand retired politician.
+Sir William Francis Birch (9 April 1934 – 17 July 2026) was a New Zealand politician.
 He served as Minister of Finance from 1993 to 1999 in the fourth National Government.

 Early life

 Birch was born in Hastings on 9 April 1934, the son of Charles and Elizabeth Birch.
 He was educated at Hamilton's Technical High School and through Wellington Technical Correspondence School.
 He was trained as a surveyor, and established a business in Pukekohe, a small town south of Auckland.
 Birch quickly became involved in various Pukekohe community organisations.
 He served on Pukehohe's borough council from 1965 to 1974, and was deputy mayor from 1968 to 1974.

 In 1953, Birch married Rosa Mitchell, and the couple went on to have four children.

 Member of Parliament

 Birch first entered parliament in the and would remain an MP for the next twenty-seven years.